burlster1980/arupcodev060/content/creating-pages/creating-news.md

 			<p>This information is used to aid the discovery of your article via search engines.
 Adding it is vital in helping people to find the article and ensuring that it performs to the best of its ability.</p>
 			<p><b>*</b>fields marked with an asterisk are required and must be completed</p>
 			<ul>
-				<li><b>Browser title*</b> - Should you re-enter the title of your article to this field.
+				<li><b>Browser title*</b> - You should re-enter the title of your article to this field.
 If your title is particularly long, please consider drafting a shorter version for this field.</li>
 				<li><b>SEO meta description*</b> - Please enter a two to three sentence summary of your article.
 You can consider re-using the introduction copy you've used above</li>
 				<li><b>Meta keywords</b> - keywords have been used by search engines in the past to help users locate content.
 However, keywords are no longer of high relevance for search engines such as Google and you do not need to add these to aid search performance.</li>
 			</ul>